Search

 Lapland What to visit Huskies

-As with other activities of this kind, here too they have more appropriate clothes and footwear.
 First, we met the huskies and then our guide explained the basics of how to drive a sled.
-Unlike the reindeer, here there was only one person sitting on the sled and another standing to control it.
+Unlike the reindeer, here only one person was sitting on the sledge and another standing to control it.

-Therefore, and similarly to reindeer, you can choose to just visit a husky farm, without having to go sledging.
+Thus, and similarly to reindeer, you can choose to just visit a husky farm, without having to go sledging.
 In this case, the price of the activity is probably even cheaper.

 » Korundi Museum, Arktikum and Pilke Science Centre